-In August of 2015, Animal Recovery Mission investigators went undercover to document an unimaginably barbaric animal sacrifice event, part of a 900 year old tradition, that occurs every year in the small town of Khokana, just eight miles outside of Kathmandu, Nepal.
+In August of 2015, Animal Recovery Mission investigators went undercover on an initial investigation to document an unimaginably barbaric animal sacrifice event.
+It was part of a 900-year-old tradition that occurs every year in the small town of Khokana, just eight miles outside of Kathmandu, Nepal.

-The Hindu sacrificial ceremony of Deopokhari, initiated with the legend that the gods of the medieval times drowned children in the town pond.
+The Hindu sacrificial ceremony of Deopokhari, originated from the legend that the gods of the medieval times drowned children in the town pond.
 The followers of this Hindu sacrificial ritual believe that killing a goat as a kind of sacrifice will appease the gods.

-However, this ceremony involves a terrifying experience for the baby goat, who often faint form the immense pain and exhaustion they are subjected too.
-The event begins when nine village men, often teenagers, are chosen to compete in being the ‘hero’ who brings the honorable fatality upon the goat.
+However, this ceremony involves a terrifying experience subjected to a baby goat, who often faint from the immense pain and exhaustion.
+The event begins when nine village men, teenagers, are chosen to compete in being the ‘hero’ who brings the honorable fatality upon the goat.

-First, the goat is thrown into the pond initiating the ritual.
-As the animal thrashes for its life in the water and amongst the terrifying chaos, the men scurry to battle for their title by ripping the goat and it’s organs apart with their bare hands and teeth, drowning and suffocating the helpless animal until the one man claims his victory and the defenseless animal is defeated in a grueling death.
+First, the goat is thrown into the pond, initiating the ritual.
+As the goat thrashes for life in the water, the men scurry to battle for their title by ripping the goat organs apart with their bare hands and teeth, drowning and suffocating the helpless animal until the one man claims his victory.

-The ‘hero’ is then rewarded by leading the celebratory Shinkali dance which follows the blood curdling, satanic aftermath.
+The ‘hero’ is then rewarded by leading the celebratory Shinkali dance, which follows with the slaughtering of innocent animals.